ZhijianZhou01/virusrecom/README.md

 # VirusRecom: Detecting recombination of viral lineages using information theory

 ## 1. Download and install
-VirusRecom and all the updated versions is freely available for non-commercial user at https://github.com/ZhijianZhou01/VirusRecom/releases.
+Users can run the source code directly (```python main.py -h```), or use the releases we provided at https://github.com/ZhijianZhou01/VirusRecom/releases.
+VirusRecom and all the updated versions is freely available for non-commercial.
 After obtaining the program, users could directly run the program in Windows, MacOS or Linux systerms without installation.

-In general, the executable file of VirusRecom is located at the  ```main``` folder.
+Take the releases as an example, in general, the executable file of VirusRecom is located at the  ```main``` folder.
 Then, running the VirusRecom.exe (windows system) or virusrecom (Linux or MacOS system) to start.
 If you could not get permission to run VirusRecom on Linux system or MacOS system, you could change permissions by ```chmod -R 777 Directory```.

 ## 2. Getting help